 Private room (40m2) with tv, wifi and double bed.
-By arrival you're offered water bottles and a little snack to welcome you.
+By arrival you're offered water bottles to welcome you.
 We have travel guides of Ghent, Brussels and Antwerp you can use.
 Ghent has a central location in Flanders.
-Antwerp and (email hidden) and (email hidden).
+Antwerp and Brussels at 50 km and Bruges at 30 km.
 All cities are easy to reach by train.

 You can share our bathroom and toilet.
 Our house is located nearby the centre of beautifull Ghent (cfr Lonely Planet).
 Near Antwerp,Brussels and Bruges.

 The house is a 10 minutes walk to the historical centre of Ghent.

 We live in a quiet neighbourhoodd.
 You can park your car in our street ( 3 euros a day) or at the free parking space at 200 m.

 When arriving by train at Sint-Pietersstation you can take tramway 4 or take a cab for 8 euros.

 At walking distance you have restaurants, pubs, shops, musea, concerthall, cinema and lot more.
 In our guidebook we marked several adresses of nice shops and restaurants.
 We like you to have a nice stay with us.
 Ghent is waiting to be discovered by you!